ERP Software for Utilities

 Threats to ERP Software

-The threat landscape for ERP applications has expanded over time.
-Not only are attacks rising, but threat actors are growing more sophisticated and knowledgeable.
-Onapsis Research Labs, a dedicated team of security researchers, found evidence of more than 300 successful exploitation attempts against unsecured SAP applications, pointing to cybercriminals’ growing knowledge of ERP applications.
-Our research team found that there can be as little as 24 hours between the disclosure of a vulnerability and observable scanning by attackers looking for vulnerable systems, and just 72 hours before a functional exploit is available.
-These advanced threat actors were observed to patch the SAP vulnerabilities they exploited and reconfigure systems so they would go undetected by SAP administrators.
+The threat landscape for ERP applications has expanded significantly.
+Advanced threat actors are using common tactics, techniques, and procedures (TTPs) to directly access and attack vulnerable systems.
+The Onapsis Research Labs found evidence of more than 300 successful exploitation attempts against unsecured SAP applications.
+Research indicates a window of just 24 hours between the disclosure of a vulnerability and observable scanning by attackers, and just 72 hours before a functional exploit is active.

 Best Practices for Securing ERP Software in the Utilities Industry